robinarimbour/Seizure-Detection-Arduino/README.md

 # Seizure-Detection-Arduino
-A device programmed with an Arduino that detects epileptic seizure
+A device programmed with Arduino that detects epileptic seizure.
+If the accelerometer readings cross the ±2gF threshold, the buzzer/LED will be triggered.